mckensis/battleship/README.md

 - The Classic Battleship boardgame created in vanilla JS
 - Created to practice TDD / Test-Driven Development
-- I implemented a very basic AI player to play against
+- I implemented a simple AI player to play against

 ## How to Use